 Probably best-looking hole on the Butterfield Stage course is the par-3 8th.
 It’s not overly difficult or interesting, but it plays over a water hazard and has a decent visual presentation compared to the rest of the course.

-The course was in okay shape and actually drained much better than we expected after such heavy rain the day before., Still, it’s quite rough around the edges.
-The tee boxes were fine, but need to be mowed.
+The course was in okay shape and actually drained much better than we expected after such heavy rain the day before., Still, it was quite rough around the edges.
+The tee boxes were fine, but needed to be mowed.
 The fairways were mostly decent, though there were many thin spots scattered throughout.
 The rough was inconsistent so you get what you get.
-In some places it’s super thick and lush.
-In others it’s just bare dirt (or mud in our case).
+In some places it was super thick and lush.
+In others it was just bare dirt (or mud in our case).
 The bunkers definitely did not handle the rains well and most had big puddles in them.
 The greens were soft and a little bumpy, rolling at medium speeds.

 All that said, I’m sure this won’t be my last visit to El Prado.
 Like I said, there are two courses there.
 It’s easy to get tee times.
 It’s easy to find a really good deal.
 The place is rarely crowded.
 For the price and convenience, you can look past the flaws and the ho-hum design.
 However, good deals are pretty to find throughout the Inland Empire these days and there are many better options around.

 Some pictures from El Prado Golf Courses (Butterfield Stage) (12/13/14):